tjd1234/cmpt120fall2022/lectures/lecture10/lecture10notes.md

 See [euclid.py](euclid.py).

-It works fine, but we lets re-structure it using functions.
+Lets re-structure it using functions.

-First, it asks the user to enter a number, which we read as a string and then convert to an `int`.
+First, it asks the user to enter a number, which is read as a string and then converted to an `int`.
 Let's make a function to do that:

 ```python
 def get_int(prompt):